cert-manager/community/GOVERNANCE.md

-If a committee with jurisdiction under the Code of Conduct recommends a person be removed from the project, then after the conclusion (if applicable) of any appeals, that person will be removed and will not be eligible to re-join the project.
+If a committee with jurisdiction under the Code of Conduct recommends a person be removed from the project, then after the conclusion (if applicable) of any appeals, that person will be removed and will not be eligible to rejoin the project for at least one year from the date of their removal.

 #### Project Permissions and Removal